nickbrandt/GitLab/doc/user/project/issues/index.md

 ### Epics **(PREMIUM)**

 [Epics](../../group/epics/index.md) let you manage your portfolio of projects more efficiently and with less effort.
-Epics work by tracking groups of issues that share a theme, across projects and milestones.
+Epics track groups of issues that share a theme, across projects and milestones.

 ### Related issues